AssistiveRoboticsUNH/bc_tutorial/readme.md

 ### Imitation Learning Hello World

 Imitation learning is supervised learning where data comes as expert demonstration.
-The expert can be a human or ony other agent.
+The expert can be a human or any other agent.
 Input data is referred to as "state" and output data as "action."
 In discrete action spaces, it resembles classification; in continuous action spaces, it is regression.

 Policy $\pi: S \rightarrow A$ is the function/model that takes a state as input and outputs an action.
 The goal of imitation learning is to learn a policy that mimics the expert's behavior.